Emile666/THD_Analyzer/README.md

 I chose the STM8S105, because I have substantial experience with these devices and they are easy to get operational, both hardware and software (especially if you have a large code-base of other projects available).
 The 8-bit core runs on 16 MHz and is powerful enough to control this project.
 It also has sufficient IO (I use the LQPF-48 package) for what I needed.

-Design details and engineering design files (schematics, PCB-layout) are found on the [PCB4](./pcb4.md) page.
+Design details (source-code structure, description of user-interface) and engineering design files (schematics, PCB-layout) are found on the [PCB4](./pcb4.md) page.

 # PCB 5: Power-Supply
 TBD